rotcivegaf/wallet-contracts-v3/docs/SESSIONS.md

 - **0x01: Node (Pre-hashed 32-byte value)**
 - **0x02: Branch (Nested encoding)**
 - **0x03: Blacklist**
-- **0x04: Global Signer**
+- **0x04: Identity Signer**

 > [!IMPORTANT]
-> There must be exactly **one** Global Signer and at most one Blacklist node.
+> There must be exactly **one** Identity Signer and at most one Blacklist node.
 Multiple entries will trigger a validation error.
 If there are any implicit sessions (attestations), a blacklist is mandatory.

 #### Permissions Node (FLAG 0x00)